yousefan/venvid-system-design/README.md

   * Adding the ability for a user to "favorite" a video, and persisting a list of a user's "favorited" videos.
   * Adding the ability for a user to click on a video and watch it
   * **Feel free to decide on your own what features you could add that would be a good exhibition of your abilites**
-- [ ] An API spec for any API's included in your proposed system.
+- [ ] An API spec for any APIs included in your proposed system.
 This would include:
   * A description of all available endpoints
   * The request and response types for each endpoint
   * Anything else you think is worth providing as documentation to someone planning on using this API